East Ventures closes new $30M fund to continue investing in Indonesia

 The plan is very much to continue with the investment focus on Indonesia, although the firm said it may entertain deals in other countries in Southeast Asia further down the line.

-“From day one, Indonesia is the story we believed in,” Managing Partner Willson Cuaca — who started the firm in Indonesia with the former CTO of Japanese social network Mixi, Batara Eto — told TechCrunch in an interview.
+“From day one, Indonesia is the story we believed in,” managing partner Willson Cuaca — who started the firm in Indonesia with the former CTO of Japanese social network Mixi, Batara Eto — told TechCrunch in an interview.

 “At this moment the GDP of Indonesia is nearly $1 trillion.
-Singapore, Malaysia and the Philippines combined is still smaller so it’s clear this is a huge economy.
+Singapore, Malaysia and the Philippines combined is still smaller, so it’s clear this is a huge economy.

-Already, the fund’s first investment has been announced: financial inclusion platform Telcoin, which uses digital tokens to help banked the unbanked in Indonesia and other emerging markets.Featured Image: Everyone Sinks Starco/Flickr UNDER A CC BY-SA 2.0 LICENSE (IMAGE HAS BEEN MODIFIED)
+Already, the fund’s first investment has been announced: financial inclusion platform Telcoin, which uses digital tokens to help bank the unbanked in Indonesia and other emerging markets.Featured Image: Everyone Sinks Starco/Flickr UNDER A CC BY-SA 2.0 LICENSE (IMAGE HAS BEEN MODIFIED)

 0